 Being young in Europe today - demographic trends

 This is one of a set of statistical articles that forms Eurostat’s flagship publication Being young in Europe today.
 It presents a range of demographic statistics for children (defined here as those aged 0-14 years) and young people (defined here as those aged 15-29 years) across the European Union (EU).
-A paper edition of the publication was also published in 2015.
-In late 2017, a decision was taken to update the online version of the publication (subject to data availability).
 As Europe continues to age, the historical shape of its age pyramid has moved away from a triangle (associated with an expanding population) and has been reshaped, with a smaller proportion of children and young people and an increased share of elderly persons.

 EUROPE’S DEMOGRAPHIC CHALLENGE

 Numerous studies have concluded that the EU’s population is likely to shrink in the coming decades as a result of a prolonged period of relatively low fertility rates, although this also depends, at least to some degree, on migratory patterns.
 The falling share of children and young people in the total population could result in labour market shortages in specific countries/regions and in particular occupations.
-By contrast, life expectancy (for both men and women) in the EU continues to rise while the baby-boom generation is in the process of moving into retirement.
+By contrast, life expectancy (for both men and women) in the EU continues to rise (albeit at a slower pace in recent years) while the baby-boom generation has now partly moved into retirement.
 As such, the number and share of the elderly in the total population continues to increase.
 This will probably drive demand for a range of specific services (for example within the areas of social and health care) catered to the needs of the (very) old.
 These two changes at either end of the age spectrum will affect the structure of the EU’s population and could lead to a number of challenges, for example:

 - how to encourage sustainable economic growth during a period when the number and proportion of working-age people will decline; a lower number of working-age people could lead to a reduction in revenue-raising powers, for example, from income tax and social security contributions;